thesyght/ny-ride-share-analysis/README.md

 This part of the analysis could certainly use refinement to narrow in on particular intersections, but for the purpose of finding spot in the city, were particular attension to Uber's popularity there for pickups it serves its purpose.

+### Uber's Pickups vs. Competitors - Where next

+These clusters are inaffect Uber's activity hotspots and taking leasons from the finacial market in regards to "Momentum" we know that activity in one area acts as a positive feedback loop, encouraging users to move to that area for reasons such as "having a better chance to get a ride" or "because that's where the friend is getting picked up" etc. These areas can act as fighting grounds between rideshares aswell and Uber's performance specifically in these hotspots could be a statistical indicator of market success if we had the ability to compare their pickup rates to other FHVs including taxis.

 ## Conclusion

 The analysis above produces two major points of note:
-1. Future analysis of the market should not focus on finding a particular time period of untapped profitability, the usual peak times of 7-9am and 6-8pm would be the best time to incentivise drivers to be active.
+1. The usual peak times of 7-9am and 6-8pm are the best time to incentivise drivers to be active, competition in this time appears to have little affect on market share.
+However, smaller companies can thrive in these off-times, creating a relative niche for themselves.
 2. There exists particular places in cities that can be isolated down to the street corner, that uber pickups are exceptionally common.
-Infrastructure that can be built to help ensure this popularity doesnt congest common city traffic, or incentives that Uber can have to push drivers to wait in these areas would have the largest impact for their respective use cases.
+These spots could be a good place for new rideshare companies to begin chipping away at Uber's market share, as the ability to get a ride in a saturated client environment would be promissing.